 Cleaning and Reassembly

-The best way to deep clean the years of grime was to submerge it in liquid carb cleaner.
-I picked up a gallon of carburetor cleaner at the auto parts store for $20.
+The best way to deep clean the years of grime was to submerge it in liquid carburetor cleaner.
+I picked up a gallon of Chem-Dip liquid carb cleaner for around $20.
 This is seriously nasty stuff!
 I am not the kind of guy who follows every little warning, but you really want to make sure to wear nitrile gloves and goggles when working with this stuff.

-I let each piece soak in the dip cleaner for a day, then blew out all the passages with spray carb cleaner and compressed air.
-I also cleaned the moving pieces with Liquid Wrench.
+The carb cleaner also came with a plastic bucket to hold smaller parts.
+I left the air horn, fuel bowl, and smaller pieces submerged in the liquid cleaner for a day, then blew out all the passages with a can of spray carb cleaner and compressed air.
+I also cleaned the moving pieces with Liquid Wrench (note: Don’t use WD-40 here.
+Liquid Wrench is a lubricant whereas WD-40 is not).
 Wow, did that ever make a difference!
 Underneath all the grime, it looked great!

 The inside of the carb also cleaned up nicely.
 Check out this picture of the fuel bowl and the primary jets (the two bronze things in the middle of the photo).
 Compare it to the photo above, and you can see just how much better everything looks!